Institutional Biosafety Committee (IBC)

 • Adhere to IBC-approved emergency plans for handling accidental spills and personnel contamination.

-Before initiating research subject to NIH Guidelines, the Principal Investigator must:
+Before beginning research subject to NIH Guidelines, the Principal Investigator must:

 • Determine whether the research is subject to Section III-A, III-B, III-C, III-D, or III-E of the NIH Guidelines;